FireMario211/Prism-Menu/README.md

 This project is created by [Firee](https://github.com/FireMario211) under the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/), read more by clicking on the highlighted name.

 ---
-Send any suggestions or report any issues to this GitHub Repository or Discord Server.
+Send any suggestions or report any issues to this GitHub repository or Discord server.

+If you can fix an issue, please send a pull request containing a fix to this GitHub repository.

 note for me: maybe make server closed source or in a private repo, idk if people would really contribute towards it